Your investment strategy has a weakness.

 What to Look for Before Launch

-Here are some clues to look for to see if the team's competent.
+Here are some clues to look for to see if the team is competent.

-Here's an example of an impressive resume.
-This is Stephen Tse of Harmony one.
+Here’s an example of an impressive resume.
+This is Silvio Micali of Algorand.

-Was it a guarantee that Stephen would succeed in Crypto?
+Was it a guarantee that Silvio would succeed in Crypto?
 No, but the odds were stacked in his favor.
-This is why some of us get such a boner when we see "Ex-Google on the team"
+This is why some of us get such a boner when we see “MIT on the team”

 Evaluating a doxxed founder is easy.
 What happens if the team and founder are anonymous?